Old-fashioned salad dressing recipes (1901)

 7. Albert dressing

 Four tablespoonfuls of oil are well-mixed with one each of wine and vinegar.
-A teaspoonful of salt and a little paprika or other mild red pepper is added.
+A teaspoonful of salt, and a little paprika or other mild red pepper is added.

-8. Tomato salad dressing
+8. Lemon dressing recipe

 9. Sardine dressing